MovingBlocks/Terasology/README.markdown

 Console Commands
 --------

-Press Tab to toggle the in-game console.
+Press Tab to show the in-game console.
 Block names and some other things are not capital sensitive while command names are.
-Copy paste is supported and up/down arrow will cycle through commands you've used before
+Copy paste is supported and up/down arrow will cycle through commands you've used before.
+Hitting Tab again with a partially typed command will auto-complete it (including abbreviated camel case like rS for restoreSpeed)

+* help - Show in-game help (more thorough)
 * ghost - fly / no-clip mode (old double-jump for "god" mode)
 * hspeed - radically increase your horizontal move speed
 * hjump - jump really high.
 Almost like flying - but it isn't.
 Just jump good.
 * restoreSpeed - normalizes speed (both horizontal and vertical)
-* help - Show in-game help (more thorough)
 * help "giveBlock" - Shows detailed help on the "giveBlock" command
 * giveBlock "Water" - Gives 16 water blocks
 * giveBlock "Stone" "Slope" - Gives you 16 clay blocks in the "slope" shape